Skip to main content

 What causes a hangover?

-In addition to a headache, nausea, tiredness and dehydration, hangovers can also leave people struggling to concentrate, feeling irritable and sensitive to light.
+As well as a headache, nausea, tiredness and dehydration, hangovers can also leave people struggling to concentrate, feeling irritable and sensitive to light.

 Binge drinking is even more harmful than regular alcohol intake since higher levels of alcohol are in the body at one time, leading to more toxicity.

-There is also a higher level of acetaldehyde, a chemical made from alcohol during the breakdown process.
+There is also a higher level of acetaldehyde - a chemical made from alcohol during the breakdown process.
 Even more toxic than alcohol itself, acetaldehyde is responsible for many hangover symptoms.

 As for the centuries-old debate as to which alcoholic drinks cause the worst hangovers, best avoid bourbon, rum and red wine as these all contain chemicals called congeners.
 These are by-products of fermentation, which cause toxic effects in their own right.